 Do-It-Yourself Solar Eclipse!

-Your young astronomer can create a solar eclipse in just a few seconds using materials found around the house (including her own face)!
+Your young astronomer can create a solar eclipse in just a few seconds using materials found around the house!
 This experiment demonstrates how a small celestial body like the moon, can obscure the light from a much larger one, such as the sun.
 Invite your child to recreate this fantastic phenomenon by using a flashlight to represent the sun, a quarter as the moon, and her face as Earth!

 What You Need: